Turkmen Cotton Investor Statement

-On behalf of 42 institutional investors representing over $50 billion dollars in assets under management, we encourage global home goods and apparel brands and retailers to take action to address the risk of grave human rights abuses in the cotton fields of Turkmenistan.
-Companies using Turkmen cotton face legal, financial, and reputational risk, and are confronted with a grave moral concern.
+International investors can sign this statement to encourage home goods and apparel brands and retailers to take action to address the risk of forced labor in the cotton fields of Turkmenistan.
+Companies using Turkmen cotton face legal, financial, and reputational risks, and are confronted with a grave moral concern.
+RSN will share it with brands and retailers during engagement efforts to identify and address forced labor in their cotton supply chains.

 Responsible Sourcing Network (RSN) has created two initiatives to address forced labor in Turkmenistan.
 First, working with the Cotton Campaign—a multi-stakeholder coalition—RSN created the Turkmen Cotton Pledge, which commits companies to not knowingly sourcing cotton from Turkmenistan until forced labor in its cotton sector has been eliminated.
-This pledge is similar to the Uzbek Cotton Pledge, which has received unparalleled support with over 270 current signatories from retailers and brands.
-The Uzbek Cotton Pledge has played a major role in motivating the Government of Uzbekistan to commit to ending forced labor.
-For example, the government has increased pay for cotton pickers, made some efforts to demobilize government-directed labor sectors, has begun to engage with activists, and publicly acknowledged forced labor in the cotton harvest as a problem.
-Currently, the Turkmenistan government practices similar human rights violations that have been orchestrated by the Government of Uzbekistan.
 Along with the U.S. WRO, the Turkmen Cotton Pledge has the potential of contributing the needed pressure to create meaningful change in Turkmenistan’s cotton sector.

 Second, RSN created and is developing the implementation of the initiative YESS: Yarn Ethically & Sustainably Sourced.
 This initiative is designed to train and verify cotton yarn spinning mills on implementing due diligence programs that prevent and eliminate cotton produced with forced labor from entering global supply chains.
 The YESS initiative provides a specific and practical framework for spinners to avoid forced-labor-cotton from high-risk countries, such as Turkmenistan.
 Thus, YESS can ensure that brands are not sourcing Turkmen cotton.